MattStopa/Simpleview/README.md

 Simpleview
 ==========

-A templating language similar to handlebars.js that is rendered server side in Rails and works with Hashes or JSON
+A templating language similar to handlebars.js that is rendered server side in Rails and works with JSON